saucelabs/sauce-docs/docs/visual-testing/mobile-native-testing.md

 import TabItem from '@theme/TabItem';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-In addition to website testing, Sauce Visual also supports testing of native mobile apps for Android and iOS.
+In addition to website testing, Sauce Visual also supports testing of native mobile apps for Android and iOS with Appium.

 In principal, the process is the same as writing a visual test for a website, except that instead of a website, an app needs to be specified in the capabilities.